 The following table shows the key measurements in the content that are calculated from the Invoice lines entity.

 |Purchase current year||Purchase current year = SUM('Invoice lines'[Purchase])|

 |Purchase last year||Purchase last year = CALCULATE(SUM('Invoice lines'[Purchase]), SAMEPERIODLASTYEAR(Dates[Date]))|

 |YOY purchase growth||YOY purchase growth = [Purchase current year] – [Purchase last year]|

-The following key dimensions in the content pack are used as filters to slice the aggregate measurements, so that you can achieve more granularity and deeper analytical insights.
+The following key dimensions in the content are used as filters to slice the aggregate measurements, so that you can achieve more granularity and gain deeper analytical insights.

 |Entity||Examples of attributes|

 |Vendors||Vendor groups, Vendor country or regions, Vendor name|